Boris Johnson calls on British troops to defend Ukraine's borders as part of peace deal - ExBulletin

 Boris Johnson calls on British troops to defend Ukraine's borders as part of peace deal

-Boris Johnson wants British troops to commit to peacekeeping missions on the Ukrainian border as part of any ceasefire deal.
+Boris Johnson has called on British troops to engage in peacekeeping duties on the Ukrainian border as part of any ceasefire deal.

 This comes against the backdrop of the inauguration of US President-elect Donald Trump in January.